yaravind/gen-ai/aravind/docs/README.md

 - Combine that with smart retrieval—like choosing between keyword, semantic or hybrid search and deciding how many documents to pull—and you're not just pulling data; you're shaping it into meaningful insights.
 - Building the right Large Language Model RAG system is a lot about experimentation—there’s no one-size-fits-all.

+## Tools

+All tools (DuckDuckGo Search, wikipedia etc.) have their specific purpose that is part of the description. **This description is passed to the LLMS to provide context and help them generate better responses.**